 A tail between the legs, flattened ears, lowered head, and cowering movements are just some of the tell-tale signs that you have a nervous and fearful dog.

-Behavioral therapy and medications can help in more severe cases.
+Behavioral therapy can help in more severe cases.
 Keep in mind that feeding your pet a well-balanced diet along with regular exercise is the foundation for good health.
 (Same goes for humans, too!)

 Natural supplements can also be an incredibly beneficial part of an overall healthy lifestyle.
 For more tips on keeping your precious pup happy and healthy, be sure to check out the PetHonesty blog featuring the latest information on everything from dog allergies to dog nutrition and more.